Case Study: Recruiting In New Online Teacher Markets

 1. A Specific Talent Pool

-The required teacher profile was stringent, from being bilingual to possessing a high level of proficiency, qualifications, experience, and tech readiness.
+The required teacher profile was specific - bilingual, possessing a high level of proficiency, qualifications, experience, and tech readiness.
 Finding this unique intersection of suitable (and available) candidates while remaining price competitive considerably narrowed the scope.

 2. Market-Specific Barriers

-- Documentation and response timelines were on average 6 days longer than our global averages.
+• Documentation and response timelines were on average 6 days longer than our global averages.
 In fact, 70% of candidates did not progress simply due to slow or no responses.
+This significantly impacted pipeline progress.

 3. Uncommon Candidate Patterns

-- Very sceptical of scams, and thus untrusting of a brand they hadn't heard of before.
+• Very sceptical of scams and thus untrusting of a company they didn't know and hesitant to share documentation.

-You can’t apply a global recruitment playbook to a local market - you have to localise and learn fast.”
+You can’t apply a global recruitment playbook to a local market - you have to localize and learn fast.”

-As the project progressed for the end user client, the teacher profile further developed, which resulted in various deployment delays:
+As the project progressed for the Brazilian Ministry of Education, the teacher profile further developed, which resulted in various deployment delays:

-→ Start dates shifted – first by weeks, and then months, making it difficult to keep candidates warm.
+→ Start dates shifted – making it difficult to keep candidates warm.

 Each new adjustment added complexity and further narrowed the candidate pool.
-But rather than slowing delivery, we focused on absorbing and operationalising these changes to quickly pivot.
+But rather than slowing delivery, we focused on absorbing and operationalizing these changes quickly.

 In large scale recruitment, rigidity kills momentum.
 Our team’s job is to adapt to moving targets without letting them break our pipeline.”